 Our business depends on developing, publishing and continuing to service casual, "free-to-play" games that consumers will download and spend time and money playing.
 We are currently focused on social casino mobile gaming, offering our social casino games on mobile devices, including smartphones and tablets on Apple's iOS and Google's Android operating systems, and on social networking platforms such as Facebook.
 We have devoted and we expect to continue to devote substantial resources to the research, development, analytics and marketing of our games.
 Our development and marketing efforts are focused on both improving the experience of our existing games (frequently through new content and feature releases for our live services) and developing new games.
 We generate revenue primarily through the sale of in-game virtual currency.
 For games distributed through third-party platforms, we are required to share a portion of our revenue from in-game sales with the platform providers.
 Due to our focus on mobile gaming, these costs are expected to remain a significant operating expense.
-See "- We rely on third-party platforms such as the Apple App Store, Google Play Store, Amazon Appstore and Facebook to distribute our games and collect revenues generated on such platforms and rely on third-party payment service providers to collect revenues generated on our own platforms."
+See "- We rely on third-party platforms such as the Apple App Store, Google Play Store, Amazon Appstore and Facebook to distribute our games and collect revenues generated on such platforms."
 In order to remain profitable, we need to generate sufficient revenue from our existing and new game offerings to offset our ongoing development, marketing and operating costs.